bazelbuild/bazel-blog/_posts/2018-01-19-config-parsing-order.md

 #### Motivating example for B

 ```
-   blazerc contents:
+bazelrc contents:
 	build:foo --cpu=x86

 ```

-- `blaze build --config=foo --cpu=arm64 # Fine`
+- `bazel build --config=foo --cpu=arm64 # Fine`

    effectively arm64 in both expansion cases

-- `blaze build --cpu=arm64 --config=foo # Violates B`
+- `bazel build --cpu=arm64 --config=foo # Violates B`

    The explicit value arm64 has precedence with fixed-point expansion, but the config value x86 wins in in-place expansion.
 With in-place expansion, this will print a warning.

 ## Additional Examples